SocksTheWolf/AntiScamBot/docs/privacy.md

 {% include intents.html %}
 {% endif %}

+## What about reporting scams from the website?

+Data submitted via the [report page](/report) is handled in transit by Zapier and is [subject to their data policy](https://zapier.com/legal/data-privacy).
+Form data is eventually stored at rest on the TAG support server, and is under the terms set forth by Discord's Privacy Policy itself.

 ## What about...?

-For more information, you can check the [Discord Terms Of Service](https://discord.com/terms).
+For more information, you can check the [Discord Privacy Policy](https://discord.com/privacy).